jonaird/change_emitter/README.md

 And the [API documentation](https://pub.dev/documentation/change_emitter/latest/upstate/upstate-library.html)

-### ChangeEmitters
+### Built in ChangeEmitters

-There are four built in ChangeEmitters that constitute primitive types.
+Comes with ChangeEmitters for basic primitives and way to compose them.

 ValueEmitter:
 ```
-//ValueEmitters hold simple values and notify listeners upon a change
+//ValueEmitters hold simple values
 var toggle = ValueEmitter(true);

-//All ChangeEmitters expose a stream of change notifications
+//All ChangeEmitters expose a stream of changes
 var subscription = boolToggle.changes.listen((change)=>print('toggle switched'));

 //set a new value